 What about Botox?
 What does Salma Hayek think about this?
 “Botox, trust me I’ve been tempted — but I resist!
 Think about what happens to your muscles — and your skin — if you’re sick and don’t move for a few days.
 It all atrophies!
 Plus, if you freeze a muscle in your face, other muscles have to compensate!
 And once you stop, what does that look like,” the actress explains.

 Speaking about eating, the actress says that, “I like to eat.
 I’m always on the edge of how much can I eat without looking too — you know.
 If I eat something salty, it makes me want something sweet.
 I eat something sweet, then I want salty.
 And exercise is not my thing, though I do it.
 Not like Demi [Moore, her close friend].
 She’s so disciplined, I wish I could be like that.”

+Hayek does something called Cooler Cleanse, involving fruit and vegetable juices.
+“But if you starve fat cells too much, your organs have to pay for it, starting with your skin, and it ages faster.
+Me, I have the other trouble,” she says.
 Because of this supposed trouble, she leaves little to chance.
 “What you need is one black dress I call Plan B. It doesn’t have to be fabulous, it just looks good, covers up the problems and is neutral enough for dinner, business, a date, a funeral.
 You don’t overwear it, you don’t overwash it, because the Plan B is — gold,” Salma says.

 Read Salma Hayek’s full interview in the May 2012 issue of Lucky Magazine.